wavefrontHQ/docs/pages/doc/query_language_discrete_continuous.md

 For example:
 * Functions such as `last()`, `interpolate()`, and the others [summarized below](#summary-of-functions-that-return-continuous-time-series) use interpolation to fill in all gaps to produce a result series that is guaranteed to be continuous.
 * Standard aggregation functions such as [`sum()`](ts_sum.html) and [`avg()`](ts_avg.html) use interpolation to fill in specific gaps in an input series before including that series in the aggregation.
 The result series produced by an aggregation function is normally discrete.
 [Aggregating Time Series](query_language_aggregate_functions.html) gives more details.
+* Operators also perform interpolation.
+As a result, a query like `A \ B` might have a result even if you see no values for A in the current time window (because the query engine interpolates data points based on existing values outside the current time window).
+Use `raw` around the operator, for example, `raw(\)` to avoid this problem.

 ## Summary of Functions that Return Continuous Time Series